adiptamartulandi/learn-data-science-live/docs/02-python-for-data-science/01-anaconda-venv.md

     - **Environment management:** It enables you to create isolated environments for different projects, preventing package conflicts.
     - **Jupyter Notebook integration:** Anaconda comes bundled with Jupyter Notebook, a powerful interactive computing environment.

 To install anaconda please go to their website at (https://www.anaconda.com/download) and submit your email.
-Anaconda can run on Windoes, MacOs, and Linux.
+Anaconda can run on Windows, MacOs, and Linux.
 Here is snippet of Anaconda user interface:

 ![Anaconda UI](https://raw.githubusercontent.com/adiptamartulandi/learn-data-science-live/main/assets/05-01-anaconda-ui.png)
 *Image by Author*